On the complexity of the free space of a translating box in R^3: Upper and lower envelopes

-\begin{remark} Let $S=S_1\uplus S_2$ be a planar collection of $n$ nonvertical line segments partitioned into two sets.
-Then the maximum number of lower-envelope intersections between segments of $S_1$ and segments of $S_2$ is still $\Omega(n\alpha(n))$: Take a configuration $S$ of $n$ segments that realizes the maximum of $\Theta(n\alpha(n))$ lower-envelope intersections.
-Consider a random partition of $S$ into two parts.
+\begin{proof} Claim (1) follows from the Hart--Sharir result applied on $S_1\cup S_2$.
+Worst-case tightness follows by taking a configuration $S$ of $n$ segments that realizes $\Theta(n\alpha(n))$ lower-envelope intersections, and considering a random partition of $S$ into two parts.
 Each lower-envelope intersection has a probability of $1/2$ of its two segments falling into different parts.
-By linearity of expectation, the expected number of lower-envelope intersections between segments of different parts is $\Theta(n\alpha(n)/2)=\Theta(n\alpha(n))$, and there must be a partition that realizes at least this value. \end{remark}
+By linearity of expectation, the expected number of lower-envelope intersections between segments of different parts is $\Theta(n\alpha(n)/2)=\Theta(n\alpha(n))$, and there must be a partition that realizes at least this value.

-\begin{lemma} Let $S_1$ and $S_2$ be two collections of nonvertical line segments in the plane with $|S_1\cup S_2|=n$, such that within each $S_i$ no two segments intersect.
-Then the number intersections between segments of $S_1$ and segments of $S_2$ that lie in an envelope of $S_1$ as well as in an envelope of $S_2$ is $O(n)$. \end{lemma}

-\begin{proof} Let $x_1,\ldots, x_{2n}$ be the $x$-coordinates of the endpoints of the segments of $S_1\cup S_2$ sorted by increasing $x$-coordinate.
-Within each $x$-range $[x_i, x_{i+1}]$ the lowest and highest segments of $S_1$ are constant, and the lowest and highest segments of $S_2$ are constant.
-These two pairs of segments intersect at most four times, and these are the only intersections that can appear in an envelope of $S_1$ as well as in an envelope of $S_2$ in this range. \end{proof}